Chelsea History Festival Returns for Its Second Year

 To see the programme and book now, visit www.chelseahistoryfestival.com

-Launched in October 2019, the Chelsea History Festival is an annual festival aiming to inspire and entertain visitors from near and far.
-It explores and celebrates history in a way that is accessible for all.
-The festival is a partnership between three major heritage sites in the Royal Borough of Kensington and Chelsea, along Royal Hospital Road: the National Army Museum, the Royal Hospital Chelsea and Chelsea Physic Garden. www.chelseahistoryfestival.com
+Launched in October 2019, the Chelsea History Festival is an annual festival aiming to draw visitors from near and far, to explore and celebrate history.
+Over five days, a diverse programme of events will entertain and inspire audiences of all ages.
+The festival is a partnership between three major heritage sites in the Royal Borough of Kensington and Chelsea, along Royal Hospital Road: the National Army Museum, the Royal Hospital Chelsea and Chelsea Physic Garden.

 Established in 1960 by Royal Charter, the National Army Museum is the United Kingdom’s leading authority on the history and traditions of the British Army.
 It explores the impact that soldiers from Britain, Ireland and the Commonwealth have had throughout the world, from the 17th century to the present day.
 Through its world-class collections, the Museum safeguards and shares the stories and values of ordinary people who have been called upon to bear extraordinary responsibilities on behalf of others. www.nam.ac.uk